 Biography

-Emily studies interventions for women who experience antepartum depression, and how nurses, through their interactions, can provide critical support and resources to this vulnerable population.
-She’s published journal articles on nursing interactions that treat antepartum depression (the subject of her doctoral dissertation), mechanisms that support rural women through pregnancy, the history of birth among Mormon pioneers who delivered on the Oregon Trail in the mid-1800s, as well as maternal mortality in global contexts.
+Emily research has centered on interventions for women who experience antepartum depression, and how, through their interactions, nurses can provide support and be a resource for them.
+She’s published journal articles on nursing interactions that treat antepartum depression (the subject of her doctoral dissertation), mechanisms that support rural women through pregnancy, the history of giving Mormon pioneers who gave birth on the Oregon Trail in the mid-1800s, as well as maternal mortality in global contexts.
+Her latest publication investigated the practice changes experienced during COVID by midwifery practice leaders across the country.

 Certifications